IW-GAE: Importance Weighted Group Accuracy Estimation for Improved Calibration and Model Selection in Unsupervised Domain Adaptation: Discussions

+In a classification problem, the maximum value of the softmax output is often considered as a confidence of a neural network's prediction.
+In \citep{guo2017calibration}, it is shown that the modern neural networks are poorly calibrated, tending to produce larger confidences than their accuracies.
+Based on this observation, \citep{guo2017calibration} introduce a post-processing approach that adjusts a temperature parameter of the softmax function for adjusting the overall confidence level.
+In Bayesian approaches (such as Monte-Carlo dropout \citep{gal2016dropout, gal2017concrete}, deep ensemble \citep{lakshminarayanan2017simple, rahaman2021uncertainty}, and a last-layer Bayesian approach \citep{sensoy2018evidential,joo2020being}), the confidence level adjustment is induced by posterior inference and model averaging.
+While both post-hoc calibration methods and Bayesian methods have been achieving impressive calibration performances in the i.i.d. setting \citep{maddox2019simple, ovadia2019can, ebrahimi2019uncertainty}, it has been shown that most of the calibration improvement methods fall short under distribution shifts \citep{ovadia2019can}.

-\subsection{On choice of non-parametric estimators}
+\subsection{On Choice of Non-Parametric Estimators}

-Our concept of determining the IW from its CI can be applied with any other valid CI estimators.
+Our concept of determining the IW from its CI can be applied to any other valid CI estimators.
 For example, by analyzing a CI of the odds ratio of the logistic regression used as a domain classifier \citep{bickel2007discriminative,park2020calibrated,salvador2021frustratingly}, a CI of the IW can be obtained.
-Then, IW-GAE can be applied in the same way as developed in Section~\ref{section:method}.
+Then, IW-GAE can be applied in the same way as developed in Section~\ref{sec:new_method}.
+As an extreme example, we apply IW-GAE by setting minimum and maximum values of IWs as CIs in an ablation study (Table \ref{table:ablation}).
+While IW-GAE outperforms strong baseline methods (CPCS and TransCal) even under this naive CI estimation, we observe that its performance is reduced compared to the setting with a sophisticated CI estimation \citep{park2021pac}.
 In this regard, advancements in IW estimation or CI estimation would be beneficial for accurately estimating the group accuracy, thereby model selection and uncertainty estimation.
 Therefore, we leave combining IW-GAE with advanced IW estimation techniques as an important future direction of research.

-\subsection{On choice of the number of groups}
+\subsection{On Choice of the Number of Groups}